-- Saskatchewan: Anthracnose has been known to occur in Saskatchewan since 1990, and it occurs in most lentil production regions of the province. - North Dakota and eastern Montana: - Anthracnose was first reported on lentils in North Dakota in 1992. - Anthracnose was widespread on lentils in central and northwestern North Dakota in 2011, including the major lentil production regions in Williams County.
-In fields where fungicides were not applied, it was often severe at harvest.
-It was not detected in southwestern North Dakota in 2011.

-Anthracnose was reported in Montana in 2011 and 2012 but does not appear to have reached economically damaging levels in Montana yet.
+- Saskatchewan: Anthracnose has been known to occur in Saskatchewan since 1990, and it occurs in most lentil production regions of the province. - North Dakota and eastern Montana: - Anthracnose is a common disease of lentils in northwestern and central North Dakota. - Anthracnose has been reported in Montana but does not appear to have reached economically damaging levels in Montana yet.